freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 610.1

-Add the `-e` flag to the greeting and put a new line at the end of that command as well.
+It worked :smile: Add the `-e` flag to the greeting command and put a new line at the end of that text as well.
+The greeting is the `How may I help you?` line.

 #### HINTS

-- The greeting is the `How may I help you?` line
 - Make the line look like this: `echo -e "How may I help you?\n"`

 ## 620. Run the file

 ### 620.1

-Run the file again.
+Run the file again to see the spacing.

 #### HINTS